rita-barbosa/LAPR2-2223/docs/sprintD/us018/Readme.md

-# US 006 - To create a Task
+# US 018 - To analyze sale deals of houses and apartments

 [Requirements Engineering](01.requirements-engineering/Readme.md)